This article is meant to provide a getting started guide for installing, setting up, and using Katana.

 To help you get started we have some useful example projects accessible through the Help menu from inside Katana, or within your Katana installation directory under: $KATANA_HOME\demos\katana_files

 The compilation of example projects is designed to demonstrate a number of techniques within Katana.
-They cover texture resolving concepts, defining AOVs, using OpScripts, creating and using Look Files, and should be a good getting started point for new users.
+They cover texture resolving concepts, defining AOVs, using OpScripts, creating and using Look Files, and should be a good starting point for new users.

 Our public Katana forums for users and developers can be accessed here: